-The purpose of the Intake process is to ensure PLWH understand the purpose of case management and that screen if the client is currently receiving Ryan White Case Management service at another agency.
+The purpose of the intake process is to ensure PWH understand the purpose of case management and to screen if the client is currently receiving Ryan White Case Management service at another agency.
 It is extremely important to provide mandated information and obtain required consents, releases, and disclosure.
-An Intake is also a time to gather and provide basic information from PLWH with care and compassion.
-It is also a pivotal moment to establish trust, confidence, and rapport between both parties.
+An intake is also a time to gather and provide basic information from PWH with care and compassion.
+It is a pivotal moment to establish trust, confidence, and rapport between both parties.
 If there is an indication that the client may be facing an imminent loss of medication or other forms of medical crisis at intake, the process should be expedited, and appropriate intervention take place prior to formal enrollment.